What is child inclusive mediation?

 The Mediator will meet individually with each parent

 The Mediator will determine if the matter is suitable for family dispute resolution and discuss the potential of a child-inclusive process.
-A child inclusive mediation is not always the best course of action and is determined on a case by case basis.
+A child-inclusive mediation is not always the best course of action and is determined on a case-by-case basis.

 -